elbrook33/Experiments/Syntax.md

 	» Line [text]
 	« Tree [list]

-First parse line options at the end	-- separated like this
+First parse line options at the end	-- separated like this (after a tab-stop).

 		Line.splitAt: “\t-- ”
 			Before » Content [text]